CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~~
 *x* ``<a>`` *→* ``integer``

-Convert any pact type (object, list, decimal, ...) to its string representation
+Convert any pact type (object, list, decimal, ...) to its string representation.

 .. code:: lisp